spine-tools/SpineOpt.jl/docs/src/getting_started/troubleshooting.md

 2. Try to install SpineOpt again.

+Note that `SpineJuliaRegistry` has been discontinued, and SpineOpt is available in the general julia registry.
+The above instructions make mention of it for backwards compatibility only.

 ## Windows 7

 On Windows 7, installation fails with the following message (or similar):